Right of asylum: United States

-Despite this, concerns have been raised with the U.S. asylum and refugee determination processes.
-A recent empirical analysis by three legal scholars described the U.S. asylum process as a game of refugee roulette; that is to say that the outcome of asylum determinations depends in large part on the personality of the particular adjudicator to whom an application is randomly assigned, rather than on the merits of the case.
+Despite this, concerns have been raised with the US asylum and refugee determination processes.
+A recent empirical analysis by three legal scholars described the US asylum process as a game of refugee roulette; that is to say that the outcome of asylum determinations depends in large part on the personality of the particular adjudicator to whom an application is randomly assigned, rather than on the merits of the case.
 The very low numbers of Iraqi refugees accepted between 2003 and 2007 exemplifies concerns about the United States' refugee processes.
-The Foreign Policy Association reported that:Perhaps the most perplexing component of the Iraq refugee crisis... has been the inability for the U.S. to absorb more Iraqis following the 2003 invasion of the country.
-To date, the U.S. has granted fewer than 800 Iraqis refugee status, just 133 in 2007.
-By contrast, the U.S. granted asylum to more than 100,000 Vietnamese refugees during the Vietnam War.Refugee and asylum policy advocates have called for a system based upon the "human interest approach" which seeks to allow asylum applicants be assessed on a case-by-case basis, as opposed to being assessed against other applicants.
+The Foreign Policy Association reported that:Perhaps the most perplexing component of the Iraq refugee crisis... has been the inability for the US to absorb more Iraqis following the 2003 invasion of the country.
+To date, the US has granted fewer than 800 Iraqis refugee status, just 133 in 2007.
+By contrast, the US granted asylum to more than 100,000 Vietnamese refugees during the Vietnam War.Refugee and asylum policy advocates have called for a system based upon the "human interest approach" which seeks to allow asylum applicants be assessed on a case-by-case basis, as opposed to being assessed against other applicants.
 Under the US asylum structure, applicants' cases are often analyzed based on the strength of their educational/professional qualifications or on the level of danger they face in their country of origin.
 Amongst the academic community, such an approach is considered to be the narrative of the "gifted or traumatized" refugee.
 By contrast, the human-interest approach experts advocate for seeks to reframe the application process around the individual and focus on each applicant's unique story and experience.

+According to US Department of Justice in 2023 there were 478,885 asylum applications filed, 31,630 asylum applications granted, and 937,611 asylum applications pending.
+The US Department of Justice shows for 2023 a rate of granting asylum at 14.40%, denial rate at 15.67%, administrative closure at 8.98% and other at 60.95% ("decision of abandonment, not adjudicated, other or withdrawn").

 People's Republic of China

-Article 32 of the Constitution of the People's Republic of China states that the People's Republic of China may grant asylum to foreigners who request it on political grounds.
+Paragraph 2 of Article 32 of the Constitution of the People's Republic of China stipulates that China may grant asylum to foreigners who request it for political reasons.

 In 1979, Hoàng Văn Hoan, the Vice Chairman of the National Assembly of Vietnam, was the last foreigner to be granted political asylum by China.
 From 1980 to the present, no foreigner has been granted political asylum by China.
 All foreigners who have been granted political asylum in China are foreign pro-communist political leaders.